SeisComP/seiscomp/doc/base/introduction.rst

 * Robust system for rapid and reliable earthquake solutions (especially during seismic crises)

-These design principles have given SeisComP much robustness and flexibility to respond to new developments.
-The SeisComP community is encouraged to contribute their SeisComP source code on `GitHub`_.
+These design principles have given |scname| much robustness and flexibility to respond to new developments.
+The |scname| community is encouraged to contribute their |scname| source code on `GitHub`_.
 Examples and guidelines for generating code are given in the :ref:`developer section <sec_index_developers>`.